JohnnyXavier/johnnyxavier.github.io/topics/linux/posts/dell9560Setup.md

 After all this tweaks my laptop ran smoothly.

-I connect and disconnect usb perifs without problems (USB mouse and kbd, headseat via jack) and connect and disconnect a 2nd 24inch monitor via hdmi without problems.
+I connect and disconnect usb perifs without problems (USB mouse and kbd, headseat via jack, externals ssd HD and mecha HD via usb) and connect and disconnect a 2nd 24inch monitor via hdmi without problems.
 Booting has no problems and sleep / wakeup has no issues